 Registered Student Organizations:

 There are a number of Registered Student Organizations (RSOs) at the university that are engaged in cycling or bicycle advocacy.
 The racing team, Illini Cycling, aims “to introduce and assist students into the sport of bicycle racing.”
-Illini 4000 organizes cross-country bicycle rides to raise money and awareness for cancer support programs
+Illini 4000 organizes cross-country bicycle rides to raise money and awareness for cancer support programs.

 Circle Cycle: